fadion/aria/README.md

 let genius = false
 ```

-This is a dynamic language and as and such, expressions that aren't actual Booleans may evaluate to `true` or `false`.
+Expressions like the `if/else`, as you'll see later, will check for values that aren't necessarily boolean.
 Integers and Floats will be checked if they're equal to 0, and Strings, Arrays and Dictionaries if they're empty.
-These are called `truthy` expressions and internally, will be evaluated to `true`.
+These are called `truthy` expressions and internally, will be evaluated to boolean.

 ### Array